 The Funicular is now a major part of the landscape by UNESCO World Heritage Site.
 They run every 5-10 minutes and don’t take long to reach the top.
 Or alternatively, you can walk and enjoy the views on the 10-minute walk up.

 The Hungarian National Gallery is here, along with a café and toilets.
 (If you don’t have a museum ticket you have to pay 200 HUF for the toilets!)

 St Matthias Church

-Depending on how much you’ve already walked, you may wish to jump on a bus number 16 back to Pest.
-I opted to explore St Matthias Church, only 10-15 minute walk.
+Depending on how much you’ve already walked around Budapest (it’s only day 1 of 3 days!), you may wish to jump on a bus number 16 back to Pest.
+I opted to explore the stunning St Matthias Church, only a 10-15 minute walk.
 In winter the light was fading but I was in for a treat as the church was lit up and looked stunning.

-And since you’re already here, then explore the Fisherman’s Bastion which is right next to St Matthias Church.
+And since you’re already here, then explore the Fisherman’s Bastion which is right next to St Matthias Church on your 3-day itinerary.
 From here you have amazing night views of the city.
 There’s one section that you need to pay extra for (this is the best view of all).
 But on reflection it’s not essential, the views from lower are just as stunning.

 The ONLY difference is the views of Budapest Houses of Parliament are completely unobstructed, lower down a church is slightly in the way (if you are really fussy).
-And there’s a café with a few low power heaters.
+And there’s a café with a few low power heaters (handy in winter months).